Crux, space constraints and subdivisions: Introduction

 \subsection{Crux and sublinear expanders}

-In this subsection, we discuss an intimate connection between the notion of crux and the sublinear expander theory.
-That is, the crux size of a graph provides a lower bound on the size of sublinear expander subgraphs it contains.
-Apart from capturing the essential order of a graph, this connection is the second main motivation of introducing the notion of crux.
+In this subsection, we discuss a deep connection between the notion of crux and the sublinear expander theory.
+That is, the crux size of a graph provides a lower bound on the size of the sublinear expander subgraphs it contains.
+Apart from capturing the essential order of a graph, this connection is the second main motivation for introducing the notion of the crux.

 We defer the formal definition of sublinear expanders and their properties to Section~\ref{sec: sublinear-expander}.
 Roughly speaking a graph is a sublinear expander if most of its vertex subsets expand almost linearly.
-The starting point of the sublinear expander theory is the following result proved by Koml\'os and Szemeredi, see Theorem~\ref{thm_robust_expander} for the formal statement.
+The starting point of the sublinear expander theory is the following result proved by Koml\'os and Szemer\'{e}di, see Theorem~\ref{thm_robust_expander} for the formal statement.

 \begin{theorem*}[Existence of sublinear expander subgraph] Every graph $G$ contains a sublinear expander subgraph $H$ retaining almost the same average degree: $d(H)\ge (1-o(1))d(G)$. \end{theorem*}